Kevin Magnussen is a Danish racing driver, born in Roskilde on 5 October 1992.

 Magnussen made his F1 debut at the 2014 Australian Grand Prix, joining McLaren for that season to replace the departed Sergio Perez.

-He would score a P2 finish on debut, making Magnussen the first rookie to achieve that since Lewis Hamilton did it in 2007, ironically also for McLaren.
+He would score a podium finish on debut, making Magnussen the first rookie to achieve that since Lewis Hamilton did it in 2007, coincidentally also for McLaren.

 For 2015 Magnussen would be demoted to the reserve driver role at McLaren to make way for a returning Fernando Alonso, though come October of that year he was released from his contract with the team.